 Take a few risks

-I’ve always been a bit of a risk taker.
-In moments where others hesitate, I would dive right in, maybe because when others see a risk, I usually see an opportunity.
+I’ve always been a bit of a risk-taker.
+During those moments when others hesitated, I would dive right in…maybe because when others see risks, I see opportunities and excitement.
 While it has paid off many times, it also meant I’ve burnt my finger way more than others.
 But for me, those have been invaluable moments of learning.

 Yes, you will drag yourself into trouble.
 You will meet people who will betray your trust.
 And you will fail.
-But don’t allow these fears to hold you back from taking risks, doing something new, going beyond your comfort zone and challenging yourself, because every one of these experiences is also important.
+But don’t allow those fears to hold you back from taking risks, doing something new, going beyond your comfort zone and challenging yourself…because every one of those experiences will be an important moment of learning that will alter your course of life.
 They are the moments that teach you how to readjust, realign and get up and try again.

 Make a few sacrifices

 Sleep is probably the biggest sacrifice I’ve made in my twenties.
-There were many days, especially in my early twenties, when I only got around 2 hours of sleep.
-Juggling my studies as a straight-A student, the part-time job that paid my bills, voluntary work that I absolutely loved and the seemingly endless social life were all top priorities for me.
-I was excited about life and sleep was the sacrifice I made because I knew it will all pay off.
+There were many days when I only got around 2 hours of sleep.
+The private university education that my parents paid for, the part-time job that paid my bills, voluntary work that I absolutely loved and the seemingly endless social life were all top priorities for me.
+I was excited about life and sleep was the sacrifice I made to have it all.

 Long-term gains often require short-term sacrifices.
 This may mean giving up on things that provide us with comfort, ease or short-term pleasures.
-Whether it’s about letting go of a big salary for a job that can create opportunities for learning and exposure or working 24/7 to launch a new project, you need to be prepared to make a few sacrifices because there are no easy wins.
+Whether it’s about letting go of a big salary for a job that can create opportunities to learn and gain exposure, or working 24/7 to launch a new project, you need to be prepared to make a few sacrifices because there are no easy wins.

 Work hard and play hard

 I learned the value of hard work and discipline at a very young age growing up in an Asian family.
-While these habits naturally extended into my twenties, social life hit a peak for me during University life as for any other student.
+These habits naturally extended into my twenties, while social life hit a peak during University days as for any other student.
 So learning to balance work and play became an important skill to have the best of both worlds.